For Faculty

 Conference and Event Support

-The King Center invites proposals for conferences, lectures, and workshops on topics related to global development and poverty alleviation.
-Proposals are accepted on a rolling basis and King Center staff are available to assist with event planning and logistics.
+The King Center invites proposals for conferences, lectures, and workshops on topics central to global development and poverty alleviation.
+Proposals are accepted on a rolling basis and King Center staff may be available to assist with event planning and logistics.

 Learn more about how the King Center can support your event